liv-daliberti/grail-simulation/reports/prompt_builder/README.md

 1. Seattle's $15 Minimum Wage Experiment is Working (watched 221s of 222s (100% complete), from Alicé Anil)

 SURVEY HIGHLIGHTS
-political interest is 66.7%, religious affiliation is Atheist, watches YouTube several times a week, follows the news some of the time, participated in Study 3 (minimum wage YouGov), minimum wage support score is 0%, and $15 minimum wage support is 0%.
+political interest is 66.7%, religious affiliation is Atheist, watches YouTube several times a week, follows the news some of the time, minimum wage support score is 0%, and $15 minimum wage support is 0%.

 OPTIONS
 1. What Amazon's New Minimum Wage Means For Inflation And The Future | Velshi & Ruhle | MSNBC (MSNBC, 367s long) — Engagement: views 79,653, likes 1,040, comments 40